2.11 Provisions and contingencies

 4.2 Leases

-The Company determines the lease term in accordance with Ind AS 116 which requires lessees to determine the lease term as the non-cancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.
-The Company makes an assessment on the expected lease term on a lease-bylease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
+of such option is reasonably certain.
+The Company makes an assessment on the expected lease term on a lease-by¬ lease basis and thereby assesses whether it is reasonably certain that any options to extend or terminate the contract will be exercised.
 In evaluating the lease term, the Company considers factors such as any significant leasehold improvements undertaken over the lease term, costs relating to the termination of the lease and the importance of the underlying asset to Company’s operations.

 4.3 Inventories

-old inventories.
-Such old inventories are further marked down to its estimated realisable value based on amount which the Company has been able to realise on sale of old inventory around the period end. the management applies judgement in determining the appropriate provisions for slow moving and/ or obsolete stock, based on the analysis of old season inventories, past experience, current trend and future expectations for these inventories, depending upon the category of goods.
+The Company considers year and seasonality to which inventory pertains for determining net realisable value for old inventories.
+Such old inventories are marked down to its estimated realisable value based on amount which the Company has been able to realise on sale of old inventory.
+The management applies judgement in determining the appropriate provisions for slow moving and / or obsolete stock, based on the analysis of old season inventories, past experience, current trend and future expectations for these inventories, depending upon the category of goods.

 4.4 Employee benefits